serengil/LightECC/README.md

 # Applications

-With ECC, we can perform key exchange, digital signatures, and encryption.
-Explore the [`LightPHE`](https://github.com/serengil/LightPHE) library for its encryption and decryption implementation, which also demonstrates additive homomorphic properties.
-Additionally, check out [`LightDSA`](https://github.com/serengil/LightDSA) for digital signature implementations.
+Explore the [`LightPHE`](https://github.com/serengil/LightPHE) library for its encryption and decryption implementation, which also demonstrates additive homomorphic properties with Elliptic Curve ElGamal algorithm.
+Additionally, check out [`LightDSA`](https://github.com/serengil/LightDSA) for elliptic curve based digital signature implementations such as ECDSA and EdDSA.
 These are both built on LightECC's fundamentals.

 # Contributing